It’s now time to tell the story of a new generation of Australian servicemen and servicewomen.

 We encourage People of Aboriginal and Torres Strait Islander descent to share their stories for consideration and inclusion in the national collection.
 To share your stories or those of your family contact our Indigenous Liaison Officer, Michael Bell at Michael.Bell@awm.gov.au

-The Pre-1914 Galleries will be developed between 2024 and 2028 as part of the main building works.
+The Pre-1914 Galleries will be developed between 2025 and 2028 as part of the main building works.
 The development process for this gallery will include audience evaluation and a community engagement program.
-Please check back here for future updates or sign up to Our Next Chapter e-newsletter to be involved in our future gallery developments.

 Participate in Gallery Development